zeobviouslyfakeacc/TLD-Bugfixes/README.md

 ### Bugs fixed:

+- Fixed the broken weapon inaccuracy and improved the sway animation
+  - Arrows now fly to where their tip points at
+  - The rifle sights now stay aligned and can actually be used to aim
 - Fixed the bug where the 2 head clothing slots in the clothing UI were swapped
   - For all other clothing regions, the slot closer to the character is the "inner" clothing slot
+- Fixed a bug that would move cupboard doors, shelves, and similar objects around after breaking down some object
 - Custom mode fixes:
   - Fixed the bug where the "Wildlife Respawn Frequency" setting had the exact opposite effect of what the user intended
     - Setting the respawn frequency to low would result in higher respawn frequencies, and vice versa